Saturday, November 2, 2024

 Finally in 1911, Mabel had enough and divorced Scott.

 In September of 1912, he remarried.
-I do have vague memories of Aunt Eva.
+I do have vague memories of Aunt Eva (MOYER) APPLEBACH.
 During an interview before she died, she told me that Scott and her never had children.
 She also stated that he would disappear for weeks or months at a time, and then show back up with no explanation of where he had been.
 She admitted he was violent and did "hit" her when he was around.

 Here is the marriage notice that was in the newspaper.